fenfics/Employee-Attrition-Prediction/README.md

 # Employee Attrition Prediction

-An employee attrition prediction project using machine learning to analyze factors related to employee turnover and predict employee attrition.
+A group machine learning project that analyzes employee-related factors and develops classification models to predict employee attrition.

+> **Project Status:** In Progress
+> **Project Type:** Group Machine Learning Project

 ## Project Overview

-This project analyzes employee-related data and develops machine learning models to predict whether an employee is likely to leave the organization.
+This project analyzes employee-related data to explore factors associated with employee attrition and develop machine learning models for predicting whether an employee is likely to leave the organization.

 The project includes: